November 27, 2013

 Visit our Cat Answer Tool to learn how to prevent or solve common cat-related problems »

-Spaying and neutering your cat will keep him healthier and help decrease the number of cats euthanized every year because of cat overpopulation.
+Spaying and neutering your cat will keep them healthier and help decrease the number of cats euthanized every year because of cat overpopulation.
 If you can't afford the operation, look into low-cost options.

 All cats, whether long- or short-haired, should be brushed regularly to keep their coats and skin healthy, prevent matting, and reduce shedding and hairballs.
 They also need to have their claws clipped to keep them from growing into their paws.
 Grooming is a good opportunity to discover any lumps, fleas, injuries, etc., and to bond with your kitty.
 If you want to find a groomer, read our advice on choosing one.

-Cats often entertain themselves, but regular play sessions with your pet will provide her with the physical and mental stimulation she needs and strengthen the bond you share.
+Cats often entertain themselves, but regular play sessions with your pet will provide them with the physical and mental stimulation they need and strengthen the bond you share.

-Give her toys and scratching posts to distract her from your household goods.
+Give them toys and scratching posts to distract them from your household goods.
 Cats love to play and will appreciate simple and inexpensive toys.
 Ping-Pong balls and opened paper bags (remove the handles) can provide hours of fun.
 A comfortable perch by a window can become your cat's very own entertainment and relaxation center.
 Rotate toys to maintain your cat's interest in them.

 It's true that cats usually have their own ideas about how to do things.
 Even so, a positive approach can teach most cats not to scratch the couch, eat plants, or jump up on the kitchen counter.
 With repeated, gentle, and consistent training, your cat will learn the house rules.
 Don't ever yell or hit your cat.